Home

 I acknowledge the traditional owners and custodians of the land on which I make art, the Darug and Darkinjung people of the Dharug nation and pay respect to the Traditional Custodians and Elders of this nation, past, present and future.
 I acknowledge the continuation of cultural, spiritual and educational practices of Aboriginal and Torres Strait Islander peoples.

 I do not speak for Aboriginal or Torres Straight Islander people.
-In my practice as an artist, I use my work to talk about issues relating to Aboriginal and Torres Strait Islander people.
+Through various artworks, I have aimed to amplify voices and concerns relevant to Aboriginal and Torres Strait Islander communities.

 “Redherring in his studio”